The LASIK Recovery Process

 The First Day After LASIK Surgery

-On the first day, you must wear a protective eye covering and be driven home to rest.
+To ensure a smooth recovery at the conclusion of LASIK eye surgery, it’s important to wear a protective eye covering on the first day after the procedure.
+In addition, you will need to be driven home by a friend or family member.
 Wear this covering until the next morning and swap it with any protective sunglasses you received from your doctor.
 You can shower after the first day, but avoid irritating your eyes with water or soap.

-You may experience some eye discomfort the first day after LASIK surgery.
+You may experience some eye discomfort the first day of the LASIK surgery recovery.
 Usually this means dryness, blurriness, itchiness, and light sensitivity.
 However, these symptoms should be alleviated with lubricating eye drops prescribed by your doctor and over-the-counter pain relief medication.
 If you experience worsening pain, contact your physician.

 The First Week After LASIK

-Your physician will want to see you at least a couple of days following your laser eye procedure to ensure your LASIK recovery is going smoothly.
+Your physician will want to see you at least a couple of days following your eye procedure to ensure your are navigating the LASIK eye surgery recovery timeline correctly.
 During the first week and onward of your healing process, you should be using the eye drops and pain medication as often as prescribed.

 You will need to avoid touching your eyes, using eye makeup (and remover) and creams, doing yard work, night driving, and exercise.
 Avoid coming into contact with general eye irritants (e.g. dust, smoke).
 This will prevent infection and allow the incision to heal.